MarkWattsBoomi/SearchFilterTable---NG/README.md

 Sets the display columns for the table.

-### Width & Height

-If specified then these are applied as pixel values.

-Always provide a height or the component will have a 0 height table area.

 ### Content

 If specified then this will be used as the content of the info popup dialog and cause the info button to be shown on the toolbar.